MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 You can download the Azure Information Protection unified labeling client from the [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=53018).

+After a short delay of typically a couple of weeks, the latest general availability version is also included in the Microsoft Update Catalog (category: **Microsoft Azure Information Protection Unified Labeling Client**).
+This inclusion in the catalog means that you can upgrade the client by using WSUS or Configuration Manager, or other software deployment mechanisms that use Microsoft Update.

+For more information, see [Upgrading and maintaining the Azure Information Protection unified labeling client](clientv2-admin-guide.md#upgrading-and-maintaining-the-azure-information-protection-unified-labeling-client).

 ### Servicing information and timelines

 Each general availability (GA) version of the Azure Information Protection unified labeling client is supported for up to six months after the release of the subsequent GA version.
 The documentation does not include information about unsupported versions of the client.
 Fixes and new functionality are always applied to the latest GA version and will not be applied to older GA versions.